evgenyvolferts/apcupsd2mqtt-php/README.md

 This service allows you:
 - to collect UPS status data from several systems running [apcupsd](http://www.apcupsd.org/) and publish them on an MQTT broker
-- to generate UPS sensors config for [Home Assistant](https://www.home-assistant.io).
+- to generate UPS sensors configuration for [Home Assistant](https://www.home-assistant.io).

 ## Installation

-The service requires PHP version 7.4 or higher and [composer](https://getcomposer.org/download/).
+The service requires PHP version 7.4 or higher, [composer](https://getcomposer.org/download/) and [apcupsd](http://www.apcupsd.org/).
 Just clone the repo and install the dependencies.

 ```bash
 cd /home/pi